Let Folks Know about Your New Electric Vehicle Charger

 6. Send reminders.
 For invitees and the public, send your reminder the week of the event.
 For reporters, sending a reminder either the day before the event or the morning of the event is best.

 7. Prepare and send out a press release.
-Using this press release template, draft a press release, including quotes from any relevant speakers or local officials.
+Draft a press release, including quotes from any relevant speakers or local officials.
 Finalize the press release the day before the event and bring copies to the event in case media show up.
 After the event, send the press release (copy and paste into the body of the email, don’t attach as a document) to local reporters, TV stations, or radio.

 8. Don’t forget to take pictures to share on social media with the hashtag #DriveElectricMaine.